Central Texas Battle of the Books Rules

 Team sponsors are responsible for arranging parent permission and transportation for team members to and from the competition.

-Teams are responsible for their own dinner arrangements.
-Snacks, pizza, and drinks will be provided.
+Teams are responsible for their own lunch arrangements after the competition.
+Snacks and water will be provided.

 Each team must have a team name and create a poster displaying that name.
 Posters will be taped to each team’s table on the day of the event to identify the team to the judges.
 Posters should be legible and large enough to read at the front of the room.